 One campaign that did this beautifully was Tiger Beer’s #SayItWithTiger campaign, which featured short videos of global celebrities, like basketballer Chris Bosh and model Emily Ratajkowski, reciting a traditional New Year’s greeting, followed by an invitation to users to submit their own 15-second videos.
 In just 5 days, the campaign received more than a million likes and shares worldwide.

 You could also tap into existing social media trends.
-Last year, for example, there was a widespread trend of young people returning to their rural hometowns from urban centres for Chinese New Year, and posting pictures contrasting images of themselves before and after coming home.
+Last year, for example, there was a widespread trend of young people returning to their rural hometowns from urban centres for Lunar New Year, and posting pictures contrasting images of themselves before and after coming home.
 This alludes to a sense of pride in their “humble” backgrounds, as well as perhaps a desire to live a simpler life and embrace old traditions.
 While this was not a marketing campaign by any means, it serves as an example of the type of social media campaigns that might appeal to young users in particular.

 4. Drive user interaction with gamification